dannagle/ragatron/README.md

 ### Dependencies

-- [Qt 5.3](http://www.qt.io/) SDK.
-The tested versions are compiled using MinGW.
-Qt version 5.4 should work too.
+- [Qt 5.4](http://www.qt.io/) SDK.
+The tested versions are compiled using MinGW bundled with Qt.

-- [QuaZIP](http://quazip.sourceforge.net/) is needed to unpackage and repackage the game binaries.
-It is tricky to setup.
-Therefore, pre-compiled shared libraries (for Mac and Windows) are inside this repo (as well as the zip source).
-You will need to modify the ragatron.pro file to support your setup.
+- [QuaZIP](http://quazip.sourceforge.net/) is licensed LGPL v2 and now statically built from within the project.
+There is no need to download this library.

 ### Todo